What is Citizen Corps?

 What are Citizen Corps Partner Programs and Affiliates?

 Citizen Corps works with five national Partner Programs through partnerships with other federal agencies and national organizations.
 The five programs—Community Emergency Response Teams (CERT), Medical Reserve Corps (MRC), Fire Corps, USA On Watch/ Neighborhood Watch (NWP), and Volunteers in Police Service (VIPS)—provide national resources for training and exercising citizens at the state and local levels.
 In addition, 25 Citizen Corps Affiliate Programs and Organizations offer community resources for public education, outreach, and training; represent volunteers interested in helping to make their community safer; or offer volunteer service opportunities to support first responders, disaster relief activities, and community safety efforts.
-Visit citizencorps.gov/programs/
+Visit citizencorps.gov/programs/ for more information.

 Where are Citizen Corps Councils located?